 It was not the warmest of days, so I ventured out on to the deck alone while Meg huddled by the doorway back to the cabin.
 Meg doesn’t have any scalawag days, so there was no need for sea spray or reminiscing.

 We arrived to Vashon Island, slightly colder than we were before, but ready to explore.
 Our first stop was the Point Robinson Lighthouse.
 There was a short nature trail that we walked down from the parking lot to the lighthouse.
-I would recommend if you are talking on this trail to not wear sandals, specifically ones with wedges… like Meg did 🙂
+I would recommend if you are taking on this trail to not wear sandals, specifically ones with wedges… like Meg did 🙂

 Once we reached the lighthouse we were greeted by wide spanning views of the Puget Sound and a collection of driftwood along the shoreline.
 The lighthouse was built around the late 1880’s and signifies the halfway point between Seattle and Tacoma.
 In addition to the lighthouse there are two keeper houses and a gift shop.